railsuser2014/openobject-doc-book-en/source/contribute/developping_modules.rst

 Any contributor who is interested to become a commiter must show his interest on working for openerp project and his ability to do it in a proper way as the selection for this group is based on meritocracy.
-It can be by proposing bug fixes, features requested on our bug tracker system (see below: bug tracker).
+It can be by proposing bug fixes, features requested on our :ref:`bug tracker <bug-tracker-link>` system.
-You can even suggest additional modules and/or functionalities on our bug tracker system (see below).
+You can even suggest additional modules and/or functionalities on our :ref:`bug tracker <bug-tracker-link>` system.

 .. describe:: How can I suggest some additionals modules or functionalities ?